lammps/lammps/doc/src/fix_hmc.rst

    p^{acc} = min(1,e^{\frac{-\Delta{H}}{k_B T}})

-Upon acceptance, the new particle configuration positions and velocities (momenta) are updated.
+Upon acceptance, the new proposed particle configuration positions and velocities are updated.

-Upon rejection, the old particle configuration is kept, and particle momenta are randomly resampled from a normal distribution:
+Upon rejection, the old particle configuration is kept, and particle momenta (and therefore velocities) are randomly resampled from a normal distribution:

 .. math::

    p_{x,y,z} = \textbf{N}(0,1) \sqrt{\frac{k_B T}{2 m^2}}

-The algorithm then continues, proposing a new MD step until a configuration is accepted.
+The algorithm then continues, proposing a new configuration of particles and velocities N integration steps later.

 Restrictions
 """"""""""""